sboday/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 .. _Options for Email Message Text:

 *******************************
-Options for Email Message Text
+Composing Email Messages
 *******************************

-When you compose an email message, you can take advantage of the following options.
+When you compose an email message, you can use the following options.

 .. contents::
   :local: